PlatonicRealm/The-Platonic-Realm/content/home/publications.md

   # Choose how many pages you would like to display (0 = all pages)
   count: 0
   # Choose how many pages you would like to offset by
-  # Useful if you wish to show the first item in the Featured widget
   offset: 0
-  # Field to sort by, such as Date or Title
-  sort_by: 'Date'
-  sort_ascending: false
+  # Page order: descending (desc) or ascending (asc) date.
+  order: desc
 design:
-  # Choose a listing view
+  # Choose a view for the listings:
-  view: list
+  view: citation
-  # Choose how many columns the section has.
-Valid values: '1' or '2'.
-  columns: '1'
+  columns: '2'
 ---